 Louisiana, along with many other states, has something called the “sudden emergency doctrine.”
 The doctrine says, “that a following motorist will be adjudged free from fault if the following motorist is suddenly confronted with an unanticipated hazard created by a forward vehicle, which could not be reasonably avoided, unless the emergency is brought about by his own negligence.”

-The court in Ly sets out two requirements: first, that the hazard was “unanticipated” and second, that the forward vehicle “could not reasonably be avoided.”
+There are two requirements: first, that the hazard was “unanticipated” and second, that the forward vehicle “could not reasonably be avoided.”
 Going back to our original scenario, if the driver in front of you suddenly slams on their brakes, that would most likely meet the “unanticipated” part, but you would also have to prove that you could not “reasonably” avoid hitting the car in front of you.

 Again, circumstances matter.
 On a busy interstate, if the person in front of you suddenly slams on their brakes, there’s a good chance there may be no place to go to avoid a collision.
 In summary, facts, circumstances, and case law can all play a role in determining fault, and something as simple as a rear-end collision can be far more complicated than it seems.

 to find a Morris Bart office near you.